How Did This Happen?

-Did she lose because the undecided decided at the last minute that the greatest nation in the world still wasn’t ready for a woman in the White House?
-We won’t know, because even if someone is foolish enough at this point to conduct a poll to find out, no one would believe it anyway.
+Did Hilary lose because the undecided decided at the last minute that the greatest nation in the world still wasn’t ready for a woman in the White House?
+Was the election rigged?
+Did the Dems sit home on their hands instead of going to vote?

 The polls?
-If you’d like to see how pollsters such as Mason Dixon can manipulate anyone to say most anything, please DM me.
+If you’d like to see how pollsters such as Mason Dixon can manipulate anyone to say most anything, please contact me.
 I’ll send you proof.

 The media decimated this election both nationally and in each state.
-Months ago we questioned why they allowed the Man Who Would Be King to control his message on their airwaves.
+Months ago we questioned why they allowed the Man Who Would Be King to control his message on air, online and on the radio.
 They gave him the Golden Ticket to say what he wanted, when he wanted and from where he wanted - though never it seemed, in person, in studio.
 Those same outlets are now shaking their heads wondering what happened?

 What we cannot do is run to the streets without permits, burn American flags or close down freeways.
 Demonstrations must be peaceful or we are just as bad, if not worse, than the very person we are protesting.